wannn-one/wannn-one/README.md

 --->

 - 🔭 I’m currently studying at Computer Engineering of ITS University
-- 🌱 Currently learning C++, SQL, and JavaScript
+- 🌱 Currently learning OpenCV, C++ SFML, and Python
-- 👯 Interested in App & Web Development
+- 👯 Interested in Robotics or IoT
 - 📫 Reach me at ikhwanulabiyu@gmail.com
 - 🧑🏻 My MBTI is INFJ